 SYD985 is an ADC that targets HER2 and consists of the monoclonal antibody trastuzumab and a cleavable linker known as valine-citrulline-seco-DUocarmycin-hydroxyBenzamide-Azaindole (vc-seco-DUBA).
 The antibody of SYD985 is able to bind to HER2 targets on the surface of cancer cells, resulting in ADC internalization by the cells.
 Following hydrolytic cleavage of the linker, the inactivated cytotoxin is activated, which induces DNA damage and ultimately tumor cell death.
 In addition, uptake of the activated payload by neighboring tumor cells with lower HER2 expression may improve the efficacy potential, the so-called bystander effect.

-In July 2022, The FDA accepted a Biologics License Application (BLA) for SYD985 in patients with HER2-positive unresectable locally advanced or metastatic breast cancer (MBC) with the Prescription Drug User Fee Act (PDUFA) action date of May 12, 2023.
+In July 2022, The FDA accepted a Biologics License Application (BLA) for SYD985 in patients with HER2-positive unresectable locally advanced or metastatic breast cancer (MBC).

 ARX788 is a homogeneous and highly stable ADC with a similar mechanism of action to T-DM1.
 It is comprised of an anti-HER2 mAb Herceptin® (trastuzumab) site-specifically conjugated a potent tubulin inhibitor payload AS269 is a non-natural amino acid incorporated into the antibody.